-The LSO accounts are entitled by the Subscriber to manage its Qualified Certificate.
+The LSO accounts are entitled by the Subscriber to manage its Qualified Certificate(s) for Electronic Seals.
 The LSO accounts are defined as part of the SWIFT network connectivity setup.
 The LSO accounts must belong to the Subscriber organisation.
 Section 4.1.2 elaborates this process.

-The identity validation process involves the verification by SWIFT of the identity of the Subscriber and the identity of a natural person representing the organisation.
+The identity validation process includes the verification by SWIFT of the identity of the Subscriber and involves in-person identity verification of its authorised representative(s).
 SWIFT will ask the Subscriber to provide identity information and supporting documents as required to perform the identification.
 The identification is based on documents that are applicable in the local country, such as a valid Certificate of Incorporation, and a valid personal identification document.
-SWIFT stores the identification documents and retains this information for the required period (30 years).
+SWIFT stores the identification documents and retains this information for the required period as defined in section 5.5.

-Identification and authentication procedures for registration by the SWIFTNet PKI RA are detailed in SWIFT internal documents (QC Customer Identification process).
+Subscription to SWIFT's Qualified Certificates for Electronic Seals offering, and identification and authentication procedures for registration by the SWIFTNet PKI RA are detailed in SWIFT internal documents (Qualified Certificate for Electronic Seals (QCES) Customer Identification and Subscription process).